 Can You Wax Over Teak Oil?

+Adding wax on top could potentially hinder the teak oil’s effectiveness and disrupt its protective qualities.
 Meanwhile, wax is designed to sit on top of the wood surface and provide a protective layer against scratches and wear.

 If you apply wax over teak oil, you won’t get the maximum benefit of either product.
 The wax may not adhere properly to the wood surface and may not provide the desired level of protection or finish.